go-playground/form/README.md

 * `slice`, `array`
 * `map`
 * `custom types` can override any of the above types
-* many other types may be supported inherently (eg. `bson.ObjectId` is `type ObjectId string`, which will get populated by the string type
+* many other types may be supported inherently

 **NOTE**: `map`, `struct` and `slice` nesting are ad infinitum.